CEO Ashley Highfield: celebrating with The Scotsman while plot emerges to oust his chairman

 Mr Highfield attended a 200th anniversary celebration this week for The Scotsman, though the company has starved the ailing paper of investment because cash generated is soaked up by huge interest payments.

-Its dwindling print sale and weakened staff resources have diminished its status as a national title and analysts believe Johnston Press might be persuaded to part with it for a nominal sum if a deal could be reached on apportioning the debt.
+The paper’s dwindling print sale and weakened staff resources have diminished its status as a national title and analysts believe Johnston Press might be persuaded to part with it for a nominal sum if a deal could be reached on apportioning the debt.

 However, previous attempts at a buy-out have floundered on the debt issue which is already being factored into Mr Ager-Hanssen’s plans.